-Students must submit the online (WebACCess) graduation application by the published deadline in the semester's schedule.
+Students must submit a graduation application in The POD by the published deadline in the semester's schedule.
+Students may graduate, if the following criteria are met:

-- 1. All program course requirements have been completed by enrollment or approved course substitution. - 2.
-A minimum of 15 college-level semester hours were earned in residence for an associate degree; 11 college-level semester hours were earned in residence for a certificate.
-Semester hours granted for prior learning education do not apply toward residence hours. - 3.
-A minimum 2.0 grade point average was earned in courses which apply to the degree or certificate. - 4.
-TSI requirements were met, if pursuing an obligated degree/ certificate.
+- All program course requirements have been completed by enrollment or approved course substitution. - A minimum of 15 college-level semester hours were earned in residence for an associate degree; 11 college-level semester hours were earned in residence for a certificate.
+Semester hours granted for prior learning education do not apply toward residence hours. - A minimum 2.0 grade point average was earned in courses which apply to the degree or certificate. - TSI requirements were met, if pursuing an obligated degree/ certificate.

-The College will automatically award a degree or certificate when requirements are evaluated as complete for students who are
+The College will automatically award a degree or certificate when requirements are evaluated as complete for students who are enrolled and may not have applied to graduate.